developerBlogs/developerBlogs.github.io/_posts/2020-12-27-learning_flutter_day_1.md

 ### DART PROGRAMMING LANGUAGE

 Before directly diving into Flutter I wanted to start from the basic.
 Since Dart is what Flutter uses it’s obviously better to learn it first.
-Like most programming languages out there **Dart** is also one of them and it was owned and maintained by Google.
+Like most programming languages out there **Dart** is also one of them and it is owned and maintained by Google.
 It’s easy to learn Dart if you have experience working with Java, JavaScript, Ruby, or Python.

 *In a nutshell, Dart is an object-oriented, class defined, single inheritance language using a C-style syntax that transcompiles optionally into JavaScript.
 It supports interfaces, mixins, abstract classes, reified generics, optional typing, and a sound type system.* [*Source*](https://flutterbyexample.com/lesson/about-dart#why-does-flutter-use-dart)

-I guess that all the details I need for now about Dart.
+I guess that's all the details I need for now about Dart.
 <br>

 ### I was curious why did flutter use Dart anyway?

 And the first reason I found was

-**Dart supports multi-platform (ios, android, and web)**.
+ > **Dart supports multi-platform (ios, android, and web)**.

+Besides this

-Besides this **Dart supports Just in Time(JIT) compiling which allows hot-reload making Flutter apps faster.****
+> **Dart supports Just in Time(JIT) compiling which allows hot-reload making Flutter apps faster.**

 **For more curiosity :**